 Chowan University enrolls about 65 adult students in the Adult Degree Completion Program.
 Through this program, adult students take classes at Halifax Community College in Weldon, NC, at the main campus in Murfreesboro, NC, and online.

 Our 450 acres park-like campus includes Lake Vann, "Squirrel Park," and the original 1851 McDowell Columns building.
 Most buildings on campus have been recently renovated with renovations continuing to take place.

 The Value of Values Education

 Chowan University is known for having “Faith in your future.”
 Much more than a tagline, our mission is to provide an education that transforms ordinary students into extraordinary graduates.
-We do this in good faith, trusting God in the person of Jesus Christ, with optimism for each student’s success.
+We do this in good faith and optimism for each student’s success, offering opportunities for students to encounter God in different ways, such as worship, service, missions, and art.
 Our faculty come to Chowan to teach, advise, and engage students in the classroom, on the fields and courts of competition, and throughout extra-curricular activities.
 Faith in action underscores all that we do.
 It is not enough to teach students how or what to think; we teach students how to live with honor and conscience using their head, heart, and hands.